Vedant-Sagwal/BasicCalculator/README.md

 # BasicCalculator

-This is a basic calculator made using PHP and HTML and basic CSS.
+This is a basic calculator made using PHP and HTML.
 <br>
 Author - Vedant Sagwal